Touch the Stones at Stonehenge: Can You Really Do It?

 Stonehenge Private Viewing, Lacock and Bath

-Our Most Popular Stonehenge Tour – where you can get close to the Stones… but not touch them
+If that tour is too pricey, check out our most popular Stonehenge Tour – where you can still get close to the Stones… but not touch them

 Our popular half-day tour…